-Tennessee remains popular among RVers due to its central location between the Midwest and south, rolling wilderness areas, and majestic sights and sounds.
-Between some of the country’s most colorful National Parks, the Country Music Hall of Fame and Museum, and over 1500 Civil War sites to visit, Tennessee brings together a little bit of what makes America American.
+Tennessee remains popular among RVers due to its central location between the Midwest and South, rolling wilderness areas, and majestic sights and sounds.
+Between some of the country’s most colorful National Parks, the Country Music Hall of Fame and Museum, and over 1500 Civil War sites to visit, Tennessee brings together a little bit of traditional America.

 So where do you go when you head to Tennessee?
-Here are my top five RV grounds, park, and sites so you can explore all that the Volunteer State offers travelers.
+Here are top five RV grounds, parks, and sites so you can explore all that the Volunteer State offers travelers.

 Deer Run RV Park: Crossville

 Deer Run RV Park bills itself as “where camping is a pleasure,” and we find that claim hard to refute.
 Full utility hookups greet you at this lovely forested setting as well as cable TV at your site.
 Showers, restrooms, and laundry facilities are all well maintained and clean.